mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 npm run dev
 ```

-You'll notice that when you navigate to [https://localhost:3600/about](https://localhost:3600/about) the two times will roughly match one another.
+You'll notice that when you navigate to [https://localhost:3600/about](https://localhost:3600/about), the build time and the load time will roughly match one another.
 That's because when you run `npm run dev`, Nuxt uses server-side rendering to create the page just in time.

 {% assign fig_caption = "`npm run dev` renders pages as the user requests them, so build times and load times match." | markdownify | remove: "<p>" | remove: "</p>" %}

-{% include image.html file="about-ssr.jpg" alt="Screenshot of About page rendered with server side rendering" max_width="650px" img_link="true" class="img-border" fig_caption=fig_caption %}
+{% include image.html file="about-ssr.jpg" alt="Screenshot of About page rendered with server-side rendering" max_width="650px" img_link="true" class="img-border" fig_caption=fig_caption %}

-Unlike pre-rendering, which generates the page once and keeps serving that same page, with server-side rendering, Nuxt generates a fresh version of the page each time the user lands on the page.
+Unlike pre-rendering, which generates the page once and keeps serving that same page, server-side rendering generates a fresh version of the page each time the user visits.

 ## Publishing your app

-Because Nuxt pre-renders all of your pages, you don't need a Node server to host your app.
+With pre-rendering, you don't need a Node.js server to host your app.
 All you need is a hosting service that supports static file hosting.

-Below are instructions for doing this with a few popular providers:
+Below are instructions for publishing static files with a few popular providers:

 - [Google Firebase](https://firebase.google.com/docs/hosting/quickstart) (I use this)
 - [Netlify](https://www.netlify.com/blog/2016/10/27/a-step-by-step-guide-deploying-a-static-site-or-single-page-app/)